ShaunCurtis/GitHubSite/site/A-Blazor-Database-Primer/Chapter-1.md

 ## The Initial Solution

-Create a new solution using the standard Blazor Server project with no authenication
+Create a new solution using the standard *Blazor Server App* template with no authenication.

  - Solution Name: **Blazr.Primer**.
  - Project Name: **Blazr.Primer.Web**.

 Run the solution to make sure it builds and runs.

-Why Server?
-I want a WebAssembly application.
+Why use Server if I want a WebAssembly application?

-It is faster, easier and more efficient developing using Server Mode.
-Design your application correctly, and it wil run in either mode.
+Simple.
+It's faster, easier and more efficient developing with Server.
+Design your application correctly, and it will run in either mode.
 In Chapter 5 you will learn how to modify the solution to dual mode operation, running both the Server and WASM SPAs from the same web site.

 You should now have a solution with one "Web" project.